 Entrepreneurship Events are opportunities for postdocs curious about commercialisation and aspiring entrepreneurs to form a team, and develop, test and pitch a business idea in an intense couple of days.

-Venture Creation Weekends
+Venture Creation events

 Provide a hands-on experience where entrepreneurs and aspiring entrepreneurs can find out if their start-up ideas are viable.
-Participants develop, test and launch their business in 54 hours.

 Provide postdocs, students, health tech innovators, and budding entrepreneurs with a background in genomics, biodata, UX, design, drug development, or engineering to creatively and collaboratively address challenges in the sphere of genomes and biodata.